 The Small Computer Systems Interface (SCSI) is a popular family of protocols for communicating with I/O devices, especially storage devices.
-This memo describes a transport protocol for SCSI that operates on top of TCP.
-The iSCSI protocol aims to be fully compliant with the requirements laid out in the SCSI Architecture Model - 2 [SAM2] document.
+This document describes a transport protocol for SCSI that works on top of TCP.
+The iSCSI protocol aims to be fully compliant with the rules laid out in the SCSI Architecture Model - 2 [SAM2] document.
+The current version of iSCSI is 0.